Sunishtha24/ConnectX/README.md

-# GMeet : A Google Meet Clone
+# ConnectX

-GMeet is a video calling platform similar to Google Meet made using NodeJS.
+ConnectX is a video calling platform made using NodeJS.

-## Visit the official website!

-Visit the website from this link : https://google-meeting.herokuapp.com/

 ## Features